 Dr. Samir Patel is an Indian-born US national from California, USA.
 He double-majored in Integrated Sciences & Biology as an undergraduate student at Northwestern University, USA, after completing an undergraduate honors project.
 He earned his Ph.D. from Stanford University, USA, in Biological Sciences (Cell Biology/Biochemistry).
-After three additional years of postdoctoral research at the University of California, Santa Cruz and San Francisco, he came to Bhutan in 2008 to serve as a Lecturer, first in Life Sciences at Sherubtse College in Eastern Bhutan, then at Royal Thimphu College in Thimphu, Bhutan since 2012 as an Associate Professor of Environmental Studies.
+After three additional years of postdoctoral research at the University of California, Santa Cruz, and San Francisco, he came to Bhutan in 2008 to serve as a Lecturer, first in Life Sciences at Sherubtse College in Eastern Bhutan, then at Royal Thimphu College in Thimphu, Bhutan since 2012 as an Associate Professor of Environmental Studies.
 He has been serving as the Associate Dean of Academic Affairs at RTC since 2013.
-He currently also advises the IT support department, and serves as the Interim Dean for the Development and External Relations Department.
+He currently also advises the IT support department and serves as the Interim Dean for the Development and External Relations Department.

-Dr. Janet Schofield is American and her education includes three degrees from Harvard University: BA in Social Relations (1968), MA in Social Psychology (1970), and PhD in Social Psychology (1972).
-Her areas of specialization include Social Psychology, intergroup relations, use of computers for instruction, research methods, applied psychology and improving education at pre-college level.
-Dr. Schofield has served as a Professor of Psychology at University of Pittsburgh in the U.S. Her other roles have included: Visiting scholar in Germany; Policy research positions with U.S. government; Seminar leader for U. S. Senators; Consultant/advisor to U.S. local, state and federal agencies including the White House, U.S. Attorney General, Assistant Secretary of Education, and U.S. Office of Technology Assessment, as well as Singapore’s National Institute of Education; Member of U.S. National Academy of Sciences Boards/committees.
-She has also been a recipient of awards for both teaching and research with research featured on radio and TV and used by the U.S. Supreme Court.
+Dr. Janet Schofield is American and her education includes three degrees from Harvard University: BA in Social Relations, MA in Social Psychology, and Ph.D. in Social Psychology.
+Her areas of specialization include intergroup relations, research methods, use of computers for instruction, applied psychology, and educational improvement.
+Dr. Schofield has served as a Professor of Psychology at The University of Pittsburgh in the U.S. Her other roles have included: Seminar leader for U. S. Senators; Member of U.S. National Academy of Sciences Boards/Committees; Policy research positions with the U.S. government; Consultant/advisor to the U.S. local, state and federal agencies including the White House, U.S. Attorney General, Assistant Secretary of Education, and U.S. Office of Technology Assessment, as well as to Singapore’s National Institute of Education and the Centre for the Study of Peace and Conflict in Cambodia; and Fulbright Specialist in Poland and North Macedonia.
+The author/co-author of 4 books and over 125 research papers, she has also been a recipient of awards for both research and teaching with her research featured on radio and TV and used by the U.S. Supreme Court.
 Her personal interests include travel and volunteering service with a group providing educational after-school activities for children from poor urban areas.